spotify/luigi/README.rst

 Who uses Luigi?
 ---------------

+We use Luigi internally at `Spotify <https://www.spotify.com/us/>`_ to run thousands of tasks every day, organized in complex dependency graphs.
+Most of these tasks are Hadoop jobs.
+Luigi provides an infrastructure that powers all kinds of stuff including recommendations, toplists, A/B test analysis, external reports, internal dashboards, etc.

 Since luigi is open source and without any registration walls, the exact number of luigi users is unknown.
 But based on the number of unique contributors, we